ebmdatalab/openprescribing/README.md

 Updating the data
 -----------------

 You may need to add data for new months.
 To do this, active your virtualenv, then wget the files you need from the HSCIC site.

-You may want to start by updating organisational data, with the latest versions of the `eccg.csv` and `epraccur.csv` files:
+Also, get the latest versions of `eccg.csv` and `epraccur.csv` from the [HSCIC site](http://systems.hscic.gov.uk/data/ods/datadownloads/index).

+Note that the ordering of the following steps is important.

+Start by updating organisational data.
+The first and third steps only need to be run if `epraccur.csv` and `eccg.csv` have changed:

-    python manage.py import_org_names --ccg data/org_codes/eccg.csv
+    python manage.py import_org_names --ccg data/org_codes/eccg.csv -v 2
-    python manage.py import_hscic_practices --practice_file data/raw_data/[PRACTICE FILE].CSV -v 2 --epraccur data/org_codes/epraccur.csv
+    python manage.py import_practices --hscic_address data/raw_data/[ADDR FILE].CSV -v 2
+    python manage.py import_practices --epraccur data/org_codes/epraccur.csv -v 2

-If new practices were added, you may want to re-run the practice geocoder, with the latest version of the `gridall.csv` file:
+If new practices were added at any point, re-run the practice geocoder, with the latest version of the `gridall.csv` file, which you can also obtain from the HSCIC site:

     python manage.py geocode_practices -v 2 --filename data/gridall.csv